alicevillar/sfa_api/README.md

 <h3>Currently in progress ! 💻</h3>

 > :round_pushpin: Goals to be achieved:
+> * Create two working prototypes with [Flask REST-Plus](https://flask-restplus.readthedocs.io/en/stable/), an extension for Flask that adds support for quickly building REST APIs.
-> * The RESTful API server should be self-documented using Swagger, therefore with interactive documentation UI.
+> * The RESTful API server should be self-documented using [Swagger](https://swagger.io/), therefore with interactive documentation UI.
-> * Showcase the OWASP Top Ten Proactive Controls.
+> * Showcase the [OWASP Top Ten Proactive Controls](https://owasp.org/www-project-proactive-controls/), security techniques that should be included in every software development project.
-> * Implement extensive testing using Automation Anywhere.
+> * Implement extensive testing using [Automation Anywhere](https://www.automationanywhere.com/).

 <h1>Table of Contents</h1>